184th AAA Battalion (United States)

 The 184th AAA Gun Battalion was an American antiaircraft artillery battalion of World War II.

 The 184th was activated in 1943 as part of the reorganization of the 61st Coast Artillery Regiment.
 After training in England, it took part in the air defense of London in 1944.
 Shortly after D-Day, the 184th landed at Omaha Beach in Normandy, where they defended the beach as well as the port of Cherbourg from Luftwaffe air attacks.
 After a two-month stay in Paris, the battalion was moved into positions around Antwerp, Belgium to defend the important port against German V-1 attacks.
 As the Battle of the Bulge progressed, the 184th was moved to a position on the Meuse River, where in addition to its normal anti-aircraft role, it was prepared to provide field artillery support as well.
 Returning to Antwerp in early 1945, the 184th was able to earn more victories against V-1s than any other AAA unit in the region.
 In April 1945, the 184th moved into Germany, where they defended bridges over the Rhine River.
 After V-E Day, the unit moved into the heart of Germany to take part in disarmament duties.

 Organization

 The 184th – like most American AAA battalions in Europe – was never permanently attached to any one parent unit.
 Instead, they were assigned to various organizations on an as-needed basis.
 Batteries were also attached individually to other units, and batteries from other AAA battalions were attached to the 184th as needed.

 The 184th was divided into four batteries: A, B, C, and D. Each battery had 4 90mm Antiaircraft guns.
 The unit also included a headquarters battery, that was responsible for the overall operation of the battalion.
 The 184th was classified as a "mobile" battalion, which meant it provided its own means of transporting its guns and troops, instead of relying on a separate transportation unit.
-The M4 Tractor was used for moving the 90mm guns.
+The M4 tractor was used for moving the 90 mm guns.